DPearce412/DPearce412/README.md

 ### Hi there 👋

 D.Pearce here.
 I'm currently working on becoming a professional software developer.
-Recent TechElevator bootcamp graduate, and now I'm working on my own projects to keep my skills honed.
-Working on my text-based adventure game that leans into my strengths as a writer of weird fiction.
-Simultaneously building a website for my own underground metal cassette tape label, the Vile Reliquary.
+Coming in as a recent TechElevator bootcamp graduate; now I'm working on more solo projects to keep my skills honed.
+That means: ever-refining and adding on to my text-based adventure game, which leans into my strengths as a writer of weird fiction.
+And simultaneously building a website for my own underground metal cassette tape label, the Vile Reliquary.

 <!--
 **DPearce412/DPearce412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.